 8. Add the rice, lemon zest, and lemon juice to the soup and cook for three more minutes.

 9. Garnish with chopped parsley and slivered almonds.

 Did you make this recipe?
 Take a picture and tag on instagram at the_wooden_spoon_chefs

-- Be very careful not to overcook the soup.
-In doing so, your soup will become too thick and become more of a hotdish.
+Be very careful not to overcook the soup.
+In doing so, your soup will become too thick and more like a hot dish.

-- To freeze this soup, place in a container, and freeze.
-To reheat, slowly thaw the soup in your fridge and warm over the stove.
-If the soup begins to separate, place in a sauce pan over low to medium heat and whisk until the soup comes together.
+To freeze this soup, place it in a container, and freeze.
+To reheat, slowly thaw the soup in your fridge and warm it over the stove.
+If the soup begins to separate, place it in a saucepan over low to medium heat and whisk until it comes together.